 Sometimes a tool that is required to do two things at once actually does one thing better than the other.
 This isn't the case with the Bosch Freak 18-Volt Impact Wrench.
-It’s both a driver and a wrench, and it makes quite an impact.
+It’s both a driver and a wrench, and it makes quite an impact at both.

 It uses ¼-inch hex screwdriver bits and ½-inch impact sockets.
 The practical tool quickly switches between screwdriver and nut-driver bits (as well as sockets), so you won’t have to search around for an adapter for the more complicated jobs that require different tools.
-The powerful brushless motor delivers a maximum of 1,800 in-lbs of torque and up to 4,200 impact-per-minute for professional power and impact.
+The powerful brushless motor delivers a maximum of 150 ft-lb of torque and up to 4,200 impact-per-minute for professional power and impact.

 The Freak comes with battery, charger, and soft case, as well as a belt clip to keep it near at hand.